MarieBouchet/Paleochrono/README.md

 - AICC2023	: is an example experiment directory: it contains all the necessary numerical settings, prior information and observations for the different ice cores in the AICC2023 dating experiment (Bouchet et al., 2023).
-- AICC2012-Hulu	: is an example experiment directory: it contains all the necessary numerical settings, prior information and observations for the different ice cores in the AICC2012 dating experiment (Bazin et al., Veres et al., 2013) as well as for Hulu cave speleothems.

 What do I need to run paleochrono?
 ----------------------------------